Big L discography

-The complete discography of Big L, an American hip hop artist, consists of two studio albums, three posthumous albums, three compilation albums, one live album, four music videos, and seven singles.
+The complete discography of Big L, an American hip hop artist, consists of two studio albums, four posthumous albums, six compilation albums, two extended plays, three collaborative albums one live album, four music videos, and seven singles.
 His first album, Lifestylez ov da Poor & Dangerous, was released in 1995.
 In the US, it peaked at number 149 on the Billboard 200 and number 22 on R&B/Hip-Hop Albums.